 Despite the fairly consistent patterns for sickness absences throughout the UK, individuals patterns may vary, and in some cases individual employee behaviour related to sickness absences may give cause for suspicion.
 For example if a particular employee consistently takes time off on the same day, or conflicting with certain events, this may raise suspicion of misconduct.

-If any of your employees are giving you cause for concern taking regular sickness absences, we can help to provide peace of mind or get to the bottom of it with our company surveillance investigations.
+If any of your employees are giving you cause for concern taking regular sickness absences, we can help to provide peace of mind or get to the bottom of it with our company observation investigations.
 Employee Absenteeism costs UK businesses billions of pounds every year, and can be a major cause for concern in businesses of any size.
 No employer wants to accuse an employee who is genuinely ill, but sometimes suspicions can be correct, and it is estimated that 12% of sick days taken in the UK are false.
 Employee absenteeism impacts company profits and productivity, and we can help find the root causes behind an employee’s actions to determine the legitimacy of their absence.
 All evidence will be presented in a clear, concise report which will be entirely admissible for use in a court case or tribunal.

 If you suspect one of your employee of dishonest activity, contact us today to discuss how we can help you by calling us on 0800 14 55 123.